badaix/snapcast/doc/configuration.md

     Subdevice #0: subdevice #0
     ```

-    On my system it's card 0 with devices 0 and 1, each having 8 subdevices.
-You can address them with `hw:<card idx>,<device idx>,<subdevice num>`, i.e. `hw:0,0,0`.
+    In this example the loopback device is card 0 with devices 0 and 1, each having 8 subdevices.
+They are addressed with `hw:<card idx>,<device idx>,<subdevice num>`, e.g. `hw:0,0,0`.
-    If a process plays audio using `hw:0,0,x`, then this audio is looped back to `hw:0,1,x`, so
+    If a process plays audio using `hw:0,0,x`, then this audio is looped back to `hw:0,1,x`

-3. Configure your player to use a loopback device.
+3. Configure your player to use a loopback device

     For mopidy (gstreamer) it should be something like this (not tested):